 \subsection{QA Generation Process}

-From the lifelog data source, as well as previous lifelog QA datasets, we see that before generating QA pairs, the descriptions of each activity or event in the lifelog data should be generated to serve as the source of information for answers and questions.
-To facilitate this, we recruited 10 volunteers, all undergraduate students majoring in Data Science and Information Technology.
-Their English levels ranged from good to proficient (an English standard of TOEIC 650), and they had a basic knowledge of QA tasks.
-The volunteers received training through two sessions covering lifelog concepts, lifelog QA, and the QA generation process.
-A comprehensive guideline was also provided, describing the overall process and addressing common issues that arise in the generation process.
+From the lifelog data source, and in line with prior lifelog QA datasets, we first generated \textit{event descriptions} to serve as the basis for questions and answers.
+To support this process, we recruited 10 undergraduate volunteers majoring in Data Science and Information Technology.
+Their English proficiency ranged from good to proficient (TOEIC $\geq$ 650), and they possessed basic knowledge of QA tasks.
+The volunteers participated in two training sessions covering lifelog concepts, lifelog QA, and the annotation workflow.
+In addition, a comprehensive guideline was provided to describe the overall procedure and address common annotation issues.